nickcharron/cad_image_markup/README.md

 ### Creating a new test

-A new test can be created by copying one of the existing test cases in the load_and_build_tests.cpp file and adding it to the end of the file.
+A new test can be created by copying one of the existing test cases in the load_and_build_examples.cpp file and adding it to the end of the file.
 The paths for the files to read from and write to must be provided.
 Using the existing test_data folder structure, this would look something like:

 ```cpp
 cad_image_markup::CadImageMarkup::Inputs inputs{